ualbrl973/PaddingOracleAttack/README.md

 # Padding Oracle Attack

-This project implements a Padding Oracle Attack in Java for the class Information Security from Kyungpook National University.
-The attack targets a block cipher encrypted message and uses an oracle to verify padding correctness, enabling the decryption of the ciphertext without needing the secret key.
+This project implements a **Padding Oracle Attack** for decrypting a ciphertext using an oracle to check for valid padding, typically used in block cipher encryption schemes like AES in CBC mode.

+The attack is based on a known ciphertext and initialization vector (IV).
+It attempts to guess the plaintext by exploiting the padding oracle, which verifies whether a given ciphertext has valid padding or not.

+This project is part of the **Information Security** course at **Kyungpook National University**.

 ## Description